 Women & Gender Studies faculty teach the Capstone on a rotating schedule, and each Capstone reflects both the core emphasis of the Study of Women's Studies and the particular focus of the faculty member.
 For example, in the Capstone taught by Dr. Bueno-Hansen in 2016, students created personal body maps, using embodiment as a bridge into all the other themes of the course.
 Through artistic expression, students reflected and analyzed course materials in the context of their lived experiences; a collage by 2017 Capstone student Halley Pradell, of the Body Mapping art produced by the 2016 Capstone students, is pictured above.

 As noted by 2016 Women & Gender Studies graduate Maggie K. Hussar, “In my experience, most collegiate courses measure knowledge and success in very limited and, quite frankly, white (as well as male and wealthy) ways of knowing.
 Our comprehension is measured with timed exams where we are expected to write lengthy essays, solve complex math problems, and recall details about content we might have needed to teach ourselves.
 What if English isn’t your first language?
 What if you have differing physical and mental abilities?
-What if you are a first generation college student who was not prepared throughout life to take exams like this?
+What if you are a first-generation college student who was not prepared throughout life to take exams like this?
 Who decided that doing well via these measurements meant you were smart or successful in the first place?
-The privileging of white ways of knowing/being were challenged in my 2016 WOMS410 capstone course.
+The WOMS410 capstone course challenged the privileging of white ways of knowing/being.
 Unlike many other courses, my personhood and life were not asked to be left at the door - in fact, they were invited inside and acknowledged throughout the entire Capstone experience.
-Being a Women & Gender Studies major at the University of Delaware was my greatest decision and one that continues to influence my scholarship, practice, and every day interactions.”
+Being a Women & Gender Studies major at the University of Delaware was my greatest decision and one that continues to influence my scholarship, practice, and daily interactions.”